In Egypt, Hope Rises Three Years After Mass Beheadings of Coptic Christians

-Today, February 15, marks the third anniversary of the deaths of 20 Coptic Christian men from Egypt (Copts are the native Christians of Egypt) and one Christian man from Ghana—all martyred for their faith.
-The day is also the inauguration of a new church, The Church of the Libyan Martyrs, dedicated to the lives of these men and their resolve to follow Jesus.
+Today, February 15, marks the fourth anniversary of the deaths of 20 Coptic Christian men from Egypt (Copts are the native Christians of Egypt) and one Christian man from Ghana—all martyred for their faith.
+Last year, a church, The Church of the Libyan Martyrs, was inaugurated and dedicated to the lives of these men and their resolve to follow Jesus.

 In the days and weeks leading up to their deaths, ISIS captors reportedly tortured the men who had traveled the 1,200 miles to Libya to find work and support their families.
 Militants attempted to persuade them to deny Jesus in return for their lives.
 They all refused.
 In fact, during the barbaric execution, the men repeated the words, “Lord Jesus Christ.”

 A Unique House of Worship in al Aour

 Strengthened by visibly seeing and hearing the faith of their martyred loved ones, family members responded quickly.
 Only three months after the video released, they initiated the building of a church in honor of all 21 men.
 This house of worship, they proposed, would be built in Upper Egypt’s Minya province in the tiny agricultural village of al Aour (155 miles south of Cairo)—the area where 13 of the martyred Egyptians lived.